How to Calculate Year over Year Percentage Change in Excel

 In this section, we will see the calculation of year over year percentage incremental change in Excel.
 Actually, when the previous year’s amount is less than the present year’s amount then it will be an incremental change.
 Or, you can say the company made a profit.

 Now, let’s talk about the steps.
-Here, we’re going to use the Conventional way for the calculation.
+Here, we’re going to use the conventional way for the calculation.

 =(C6-C5)/C5

-• Thirdly, press ENTER.
+• Press ENTER.

 Calculate Year over Year Percentage Increase in Excel

-Read More: How to Calculate Percentage Increase in Excel (Examples with All Criteria)
+Read More: Calculate Percentage Difference Between Two Numbers in Excel

 Calculate Year over Year Percentage Decrease in Excel